rizmyabdulla/fontawesome-pro/README.md

-# fontawesome-v6.4.0-pro
+# fontawesome-pro

-#### Font Awesome v6.4.0 Pro: Get Premium Icons for Free!
+#### Font Awesome Pro: Get Premium Icons for Free!

-Font Awesome v6.4.0 Pro offers an extensive collection of premium icons for free!
+Font Awesome Pro offers an extensive collection of premium icons for free!
 Enhance your website's design and visual appeal with these amazing icons.

-### How to use
+## Font Awesome v6.4.0 Pro

 Simply add the following CSS links to the <head> section of your HTML file: